 There is a reason why scientists, especially the ones working on fringe science, on discovering the new things, are so unwilling to talk to people outside their areas of expertise about their field.
 They have a hard time explaining to each other what their work is about, they’re creating new words to even be able to communicate those concepts.
 And then some silly journalist wants a nice soundbite about some recent discovery on QED and expects to be able to actually understand it and pass that knowledge on.
 And they get angry if you tell them they couldn’t possibly understand that.

 But of course they couldn’t, they haven’t studied what they needed to!

 Yudkowsky sometimes entertains the idea that maybe if Science was some Secret Conspiracy with an Initiation and Grandmasters and Secret Rituals more people would be interested in it.
 I can certainly see his point.
-People seem to think that since all of scientific knowledge is free (ha – says the one who hasn’t needed to buy all those huge textbooks and spend literally months and perhaps even years trying to solve problems in their field) it’s worthless and also should be easy to understand.
+People seem to think that since all of scientific knowledge is free it’s worthless and also should be easy to understand.
 If it had any value people would charge for it, no?
 It wouldn’t be available to everyone.

 To understand General Relativity you need to learn basic maths, basic geometry, calculus, differential geometry and mechanics.
 Each of these fields can be further expanded and elaborated upon, showing exactly what needs to be learned.
 It’s complicated enough that the textbooks needed to learn all of that can be piled up and serve as a table for four.
 Perhaps more than four.

-It’s impossible to make a layperson truly understand what you’re working on, if it’s too removed from our daily reality, without having to teach them everything youhad to learn before.
-Yes, you can certainly teach Quantum Mechanics to your grandmother, but only after she has already learned matrix calculus.
+It’s impossible to make a layperson truly understand what you’re working on, if it’s too removed from our daily reality, without having to teach them everything you had to learn before.
+Yes, you can certainly teach Quantum Mechanics to your grandmother, but only after she has already learned linear algebra.